sreenath-pydev/calculator-project/README.md

 - **Clear screen (AC)**: Clears all input.
 - **Delete last entry (CE)**: Deletes the last entered character.
 - **Calculate result (=)**: Displays the result of the entered arithmetic expression.
+- **Toggle Dark/Light Theme**: Click on the theme icons (e.g., moon for dark theme, sun for light theme) to switch between themes.

 ## Contributing